Dulajdeshan/strapi-bootstrap-icons/README.md

 ![strapi bootstrap icons](./screenshot/screenshot-1.png)

-Now you can define the field attributes.
-Advanced UUID field allows you to select a response type for the field value in 3 formats.
+Now you can define the field attributes. `Bootstrap Icon` field allows you to select a response type for the field value in 3 formats.

 - Base64
 - SVG